2013 Stanley Cup playoffs: Playoff bracket

-In each round, the highest remaining seed in each conference was matched against the lowest remaining seed.
-The higher-seeded team was awarded home ice advantage.
-In the Stanley Cup Finals, home ice was awarded to the team with the better regular season record.
-Each best-of-seven series followed a 2–2–1–1–1 format: the higher-seeded team played at home for games one and two (and games five and seven, if necessary), and the lower-seeded team was at home for games three and four (and game six, if necessary).
+In each round, teams competed in a best-of-seven series following a 2–2–1–1–1 format (scores in the bracket indicate the number of games won in each best-of-seven series).
+The team with home ice advantage played at home for games one and two (and games five and seven, if necessary), and the other team played at home for games three and four (and game six, if necessary).
+The top eight teams in each conference made the playoffs, with the three division winners seeded 1–3 based on regular season record, and the five remaining teams seeded 4–8.